 How do we collect information from you?

-We obtain information about you when you engage with us via social media, website or when you use our website, for example, when you contact us about our services.
+We obtain information about you when you engage us by taking part in one of our activities or when you use our website, for example, when you contact us about our services.

 What type of information do we collect from you?

-The personal information we collect from you will vary depending on which services you engage with us.
-The personal information we collect might include your name, address, telephone number, email address and bank account details and which pages you may have visited on our website and when you accessed them.
+The personal information we collect from you will vary depending on the services you are interested in.
+The personal information we collect might include, your name, address, telephone number, email address and bank account details and which pages you may have visited on our website and when you accessed them.

 How is your information used?

-In general terms, and depending on which services you engage with us, as part of providing you the agreed services we may use your information to:
+In general, terms, and depending on which services or activity you are interested in, as part of providing our agreed services we may use your information:

 Who has access to your information?